Skyfall‘s Sam Mendes directs a poetic production rich with acting talent – ★★★★½

 One of the production’s clever motifs can be found in Es Devlin’s set – a twisting office space turning to the tune of pianist Candida Caldicot’s melodies like a music box of its own.
 The world revolves around the Lehman brothers, and then, over three acts – and as one character notes – we see the end of it.

 Along the way, we’re introduced to countless other characters: generations of the Lehman family, their lovers and fellow businessmen.
 Each character has their own characteristic, and each actor excels in the numerous unique roles.
 Russell Beale is hilarious as the assertive Phillip Lehman, The Crown‘s Ben Miles is captivating as Emmanuel Lehman with his prophetic dreams, and Suits‘ Adam Godley is witty as Mayer ‘The Potato’ Lehman.

 At one point, Phillip is asked about ingredients – money being his main one.
 If we look at this play as a whole, meticulous direction, phenomenal performances and a mesmerising original score combine to make the perfect recipe for theatrical success.
 Trust me, you can bank on The Lehman Trilogy being an incredible night out at the theatre.

 The Lehman Trilogy is now playing at the Piccadilly Theatre until 31 August.
 A NT Live broadcast of the production will be streamed to cinemas on 25 July.

-Disclaimer: I was invited to attend the opening night of the show for free in exchange for a review of the production.
-I was requested to mention the NT Live screening but this was not mandatory.
-I have received no payment for writing this review.
-All views stated are honest and my own.
+Disclaimer: I was invited to watch The Lehman Trilogy for free in exchange for a review of the performance as a member of the press.
+While I was asked to mention the NT Live broadcast, I did not receive payment for this review and all opinions stated are honest and my own.